GyemiPragya/Food_buddy/README.md

 - Add your code in the `algorithms/` folder with clear comments.
 - Update this README with instructions for your algorithm.
 - Open a pull request for review.

 ---
+## How to Run the Backend and Test the API

+1. Install dependencies:
+ `pip install flask numpy scipy rtree`
+2. Go to the backend directory:
+ `cd backend`
+3. Start the Flask server:
+ `python app.py`
+4. Use Thunder Client (VS Code), Postman, or curl to send POST requests to the endpoints above.

+---